Sknoww/sullivanTeamviewerApp/README.md

 </div>

+## Description
+This is a REST API that allows for the management of products, orders and order-items created for Hunter Sullivan's programming challenge for Teamviewer.
+Since this was a programming challenge, the Dockerfiles and docker-compose.yml files were kept fairly simple but could be expanded upon by adding different envs, build options, etc.
+The application was created using Java, Spring Boot, and Maven.
+The database used is PostreSQL, which is an in-memory database hosted using Docker.

 ## Prerequisites
 - Docker installed and running
 - (Optional) Maven and Java installed and running (Only necessary if you want to run specific Maven commands. i.e. mvn clean install, mvn clean package, etc.)